-FHA rules changed a few years ago so that most FHA loan holders have to pay for mortgage insurance for the entire life of the loan.
+FHA rules changed a few years ago so that most FHA lien holders have to pay for mortgage insurance for the entire life of the loan.
 But a secret that many don’t know is this: If you put down at least 10% on your FHA loan, mortgage insurance can be cancelled after 11 years.

 #8 Assets and Reserves Not Required